 Red Horn to Katy Ln Trail (Walsh Trails)

-A 1.8-mile trail.
-Partial shade (59% coverage); water access along most of the route.
+A flat 1.8-mile point to point.
+Partial shade (59% coverage); water access along most of the route; best in the morning or evening during summer.

 ShadeSome shade